What I have found:

 What I’m passionate about:

-I’m passionate about inspiring and helping people set themselves free from their limiting beliefs and behaviours, thus empowering themselves to create the change they want.
+I’m passionate about helping people set themselves free from their limiting beliefs and behaviours and empowering them to use their passion, skills and unique point of view for a purpose greater than themselves.

 Where I come from: